City, University of London are delighted to offer students exciting scholarship opportunities across the journalism department.

 In order to be eligible for this scholarship, students must:

-- hold an offer for the master's in International Journalism at City, University of London
+- Hold an unconditional offer for the Master’s in International Journalism at City, University of London

 The Marjorie Deane Financial Journalism Foundation Scholarship

 Studentships for the MA in Financial Journalism at City, University of London

 The decision on awarding support, and the amount, is solely at the discretion of the Marjorie Deane Financial Journalism Foundation, who will interview shortlisted candidates.